-Did we want to learn with cult beauty brand Liha how to make Shea Whipped Body Lotion that would work as hair and face mask, all over skin saver and beautifier?
+Did we want to learn with cult beauty brand Liha how to make Shea Body Butter that would work as hair and face mask, all over skin saver and beautifier?
 Yes.
 We.
 Did.

 The workshop started with Abi giving us all a generous spoon of raw shea butter.
 We softened this down in our mixing bowls and then mixed in some coconut oil.
 Shea is, Abi told us, the ultimate African beauty secret and Liha prides itself on having sourced the very best organic raw Shea butter from West Africa.